localstack/docs/content/en/references/credentials.md

 ### Structured access key ID

 You can specify a structured key like `LSIAQAAAAAAVNCBMPNSG` (which translates to account ID `000000000042`).
-This must be atleast 20 characters in length and must be decodable to an account ID.
+This must be at least 20 characters in length and must be decodable to an account ID.

 {{< alert title="Note">}}
 In the future LocalStack will support IAM service which will issue proper access key IDs.